Morgan-Leon/yanivefraim.github.io/_drafts/2015-05-31-be-ready-for-angular2-today-part2.markdown

 In this post, I will discuss the second bullet: "Write Angular 1.x in ES6/Typescript".

 >ES6/Typescript is not supported by modern browser, yet.
-You can easily write ES6 today, using one of [these](https://github.com/addyosmani/es6-tools) tools.
+You can easily write ES6 today, using one of [these](https://github.com/addyosmani/es6-tools) tools, or write TypeScript, using [Grunt](https://github.com/k-maru/grunt-typescript)/[Gulp](https://github.com/ivogabe/gulp-typescript) transpilers.

 Let's start with first component,